Cecil B. Moore, Philadelphia: Boundaries and population

-The Cecil B. Moore neighborhood loosely extends from 6th Street to the east, York Street to the north, 17th Street to the west, and Girard Avenue to the south.
+The Cecil B. Moore neighborhood extends from Broad Street to the east, Susquehanna Avenue to the north, 24th Street to the west, and Girard Avenue to the south.
 The majority of its native residents are African Americans and Puerto Ricans, although Temple students of all races are a growing presence, with many living off campus and in the Cecil B. Moore community.

 Recently the renaissance of Progress Plaza shopping center can mainly be attributed to the economic impact of students within these borders, furthering Temple's expansion further south down broad street towards Center City.
 Furthermore, the purchase of the closed-down William Penn High School by the university, after redevelopment, will extend the footprint even further down Broad street towards Girard.

 History

+Golden Strip Era and the Columbia Ave Riots

+From the 1940s through the 1960s, the area was popular amongst jazz fans.
+There was a large concentration of jazz clubs and dance halls along Cecil B Moore Avenue, then known as Columbia Avenue, leading the street to be known colloquially as "the Golden Strip".

+In August 1964 police officers got into an argument with a black woman upon asking her to move her car from 23rd Street and Columbia Avenue.
+The argument escalated into the officers physically removing the woman from her car, drawing attention from the surrounding residents.
+Rumors soon spread about the altercation, with many people believing that a pregnant black woman had been killed by police, and this culminated in the 1964 Philadelphia Race Riot.

+Renaming of Columbia Avenue to Cecil B Moore

-The region was named after Cecil Bassett Moore (April 2, 1915 - February 13, 1979) who was a Philadelphia lawyer, activist in the Civil Rights Movement who led the fight to integrate Girard College, president of the local NAACP, and member of Philadelphia's City Council.
-Moore is best remembered for leading a picket against Girard College which led to the desegregation of that school.
-He was also a champion of a wide range of causes central to the Civil Rights Movement, including integration of schools and trade unions, and increased political and economic representation for poor African-Americans.
-He has been credited with helping to restore order after the unsettling vandalism and violence of the racially charged Columbia Avenue riot of 1964.
-During his tenure, membership in the local NAACP chapter expanded from 7,000 in 1962 to more than 50,000 within a few years.
+In 1987, Columbia Avenue was renamed in honor of Cecil Bassett Moore (April 2, 1915 - February 13, 1979).
+Moore was a Philadelphia lawyer, civil rights activist and president of the local NAACP, and is best remembered for leading a picket against Girard College which led to the desegregation of that school.
+He was also a champion of a wide range of causes central to the Civil Rights Movement, including integration of trade unions, and increased political and economic representation for poor African-Americans.
+One major reason for renaming this street in particular after him is because of his leadership and calls for peace during the Columbia Avenue riot.